netdata/netdata/BUILD.md

 Some smaller miscellaeneous suggestions:

-1. Remove the `_Generic` / `strerror_r` config to make the system simpler (use the technique on the blog post to make the standard version re-enterant so that it is thread-safe).
+1. Remove the `_Generic` / `strerror_r` config to make the system simpler (use the technique on the blog post to make the standard version re-entrant so that it is thread-safe).
 2. Pull in jemalloc by source into the repo if it is our preferred malloc implementation.

 # Background